webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 "p256ecdsa" parameter defined in [I-D.thomson-http-content-signature] could be used to transport a raw key.

-For including voluntarily-provided contact details, a separate header field could be used (as in {{from}}) or the JWT could include claims about identity.
+For voluntarily-provided contact details, a separate header field could be used (as in {{from}}) or the JWT could include claims about identity.
 For the latter, the "sub" (subject) claim could include a contact URI for the application server.

 The JWT MUST use a JSON Web Signature (JWS) [RFC7515].
 Both the JWS and JWK